-A healthy interest and thorough knowledge of chemistry principles for physical chemistry, organic chemistry and biological chemistry is required.
-Learning how to apply those skills in operations and on engineered processes, would be the basis of an applied chemistry approach, for Wastewater Treatment Process and Technology.
+A healthy interest and thorough knowledge of chemistry principles for physical, organic and biological chemistry are required.
+Learning how to apply those skills in operations and on engineered processes would be the basis of an applied chemistry approach for the Wastewater Treatment Process and Technology.

-Technical skills training and e-learning prepared by RES Enviro offered on 3 levels of intensity with:
+Technical skills learning resources are offered on 3 levels with:

-Initial learning, is suitable for operators, technicians, scientists and managers that are interested to engage with process and technology knowledge on a more in-depth level.
+Initial learning delivers the entry-level knowledge for new technical personnel who attend Wastewater Treatment Processes and Technology or those who are involved in decisions regarding the management of the process and technology.
+Initial learning is suitable for operators, technicians, scientists and managers who are interested in engaging with process and technology knowledge on a more in-depth level.

 Initial learning Content & Topics